cosmic-zip/maidz/README.md

 Other Ways to securely wipe Drives

-To overrite data with zeros:
+To overwrite data with zeros:

 `$ dd if=/dev/zero of=/dev/sdX`